Sunugaal/senegalhistory-data/README.md

 https://github.com/senegalouvert/senegalhistory/tree/master/db/okfn

 for exmple
-royaumes.json example is a data source used by senegalhistory .it give the history of the kingdoms of senegal
+royaumes.json example is a data source used by senegalhistory .it give the history of the kingdoms of senegal:

 {